MegaTam/Clustering_by_Spark/README.md

 # Clustering_by_Spark

 PySpark clustering project for preprocessing taxi data and running K-Means, Elkan K-Means, and DBSCAN experiments.
+We did not invoke the existing built-in algorithms of PySpark, but instead implemented the above algorithm from the very basics.

 ## Environment